varya/ds-breakfast-01-2021/index.md

 <!--

-Design system itself is "Single Point of Thurth", a place, a tool a thing which communicates you how to build and maintain the products.
-This single point of truth needs proper representation, something real, from where we get the info.
+Design system itself is a "Single Point of Thurth", a place, a tool a thing which communicates you how to build and maintain the products.
+This single point of truth needs proper representation, something real, from where people of different specializations get the information they need.

 -->